 Dry Eye Center of Excellence at Pelham Vision Center

 Our doctors are trained to provide the highest quality of dry eye care using advanced diagnostic techniques and treatments.
-Diagnosis of dry eye disease involves both your symptoms and examination of the surface of the eyes and eyelids.
-Together we can determine which treatment option will work best to help you maintain clear, comfortable vision.
+The diagnosis of dry eye disease involves both your symptoms and examination of the surface of the eyes and eyelids.
+Together we can determine which treatment option will work best to help you maintain a clear, comfortable vision.

-If you have any of the dry eyes symptoms listed below, make an appointment with one of our doctors today.
+If you have any of the dry eye symptoms listed below, make an appointment with one of our doctors today.
 We will be able to assess your level of dry eye disease and then customize a treatment plan for you.
-If dry eye disease is not properly treated, it may lead to permanent eye damage.
-Typically treatment is required daily but usually with minimal effort on your part, your eyes can feel, see and look much better.
+If a dry eye disease is not properly treated, it may lead to permanent eye damage.
+Typically treatment is required daily but usually, with minimal effort on your part, your eyes can feel, see and look much better.